 - diplomacy - Gabon - obituary - Omar Bongo

-Some 15 heads of state gathered in Gabon on Tuesday morning to honour the late President Omar Bongo Ondimba at his funeral in the capital, Libreville.
-He will be buried later in Franceville near the town where he was born.
+International heads of state joined thousands of mourners to honour Gabon's late President Omar Bongo Ondimba at his funeral in Libreville on Tuesday.
+He will be buried later in Franceville, near the town where he was born.

-The chairman of the African Union commission, Jean Ping, who is originally from Gabon, and the presidents of a number of African countries -- including Paul Biya of Cameroon, François Bozize of the Central African Republic, Faure Gnassingbe of Togo and Denis Sassou Nguesso of Congo-Brazzaville -- were also expected to attend.
+African Union commission president Jean Ping, who is originally from Gabon, and presidents Paul Biya of Cameroon, François Bozize of the Central African Republic, Faure Gnassingbe of Togo and Denis Sassou Nguesso of Congo-Brazzaville also attended the funeral.

-Soon after Bongo's death, Sarkozy vowed that France would remain close to its former colonial outpost despite some tense moments in relations earlier this year following the corruption allegations.
+Following Bongo's death, Sarkozy vowed that France would remain close to its former colonial outpost Gabon despite some tense moments in relations earlier this year following the corruption allegations.

 "France, faithful to a long friendship, remains by Gabon's side, that of its institutions, and by its people at this testing time," a communiqué from Sarkozy's office said.

 The French military maintains some 1,000 troops in the capital, Libreville, and France's energy giant Total is one of the largest investors in the country.